Skip to main content

 talgenic@msu.edu

-Dr. Talge aims to understand the biological and sociodemographic factors that lead to neurodevelopmental disorders.
+Dr. Talge aims to understand the biological and environmental factors that lead to neurodevelopmental conditions.
 The goal of these efforts is to improve the identification of children who can be supported by timely access to early intervention services.
-To this end, her research projects use a variety of study designs and methods, including primary data collection (cross-sectional & cohort studies), health service database linkages, and secondary analyses of nationally representative datasets.
-All of these studies are highly collaborative, reflecting contributions from several disciplines (e.g., psychology, epidemiology, neuroscience, biostatistics) and from community partners (e.g., Sparrow Hospital; McLaren Greater Lansing; Michigan Dept. of Health & Human Services).
+To this end, her research projects use a variety of study designs and methods, including primary data collection (cross-sectional & cohort studies; focus groups), health service database linkages, and secondary analyses of nationally representative datasets.
+All of these studies are highly collaborative, reflecting contributions from several disciplines (e.g., psychology, epidemiology, neuroscience, biostatistics) and from community partners (e.g., U of Michigan-Sparrow Hospital; McLaren Greater Lansing; Michigan Dept. of Health & Human Services).
 Her research has been supported by multiple awards from the National Institutes of Health and has been featured in such peer-reviewed journals as Pediatrics, Paediatric & Perinatal Epidemiology, Autism Research, and the Journal of Child Psychology & Psychiatry.
+Dr. Talge also serves as adjunct Associate Professor in the Dept. of Clinical Research at the University of Southern Denmark (Odense, DK)

 Stokholm, L.,* Juhl, M., Talge, N.M., Gissler, M., Obel, C., & Strandberg-Larsen, K. (2021).
 Obstetric oxytocin exposure and ADHD and autism spectrum disorder in Danish and Finnish children.
 Int J Epidemiol, 50, 446-456.